q@cbc.ca,

 step by step, the longest march

 I arrived to visit my dad on Friday April 13 in mid-afternoon.
-After declaring emphatically that he didn’t want to go for a walk (apparently he has refused earlier in the day either), dad eventually consented to go as far as the activity room to read the paper.
-We sang (My life flows on, and Kisses sweeter than wine with lyrics modified to reflect his life with mum, among other things).
+After declaring emphatically that he didn’t want to go for a walk (apparently he had refused earlier in the day too), dad eventually consented to go as far as the activity room to read the paper.
+We sang (My life flows on, and "Kisses sweeter than wine" with lyrics modified to reflect his life with mum, among other things).

-After supper, dad became quite excited about the idea of getting out for a walk (“we can send for those books & photos later”) so I got him dressed and headed (with the walker) down then out towards the driveway entrance off Major St. It took two rest stops outbound and three on the return, as well as an uncounted number of verses of:
+After supper, dad became quite excited about the idea of getting out for a walk (“we can send for those books & photos later”) so I got him dressed and headed (with the walker) down then out towards the driveway entrance off Major St. near College.
+It took two rest stops outbound and three on the return, as well as an uncounted number of verses of:

 Step by step, the longest march